 Editing Employee Tax Information

-NOTE: For 2020, the IRS has issued a new Form W-4 for employee federal tax withholding.
+NOTE: For years 2020 and later, the IRS has issued a new Form W-4 for employee federal tax withholding.
 See FAQs about the 2020 Form W-4 on the IRS Website.

 As a new Patriot Software customer adding employees in the wizard, you will need to enter federal, and possibly state and/or local (if applicable) tax withholding information for each employee.
 Each employee should complete a federal Form W-4 Withholding Allowance Certificate, plus any required state and/or local income tax withholding certificates.
 You will enter each employee’s tax withholding information on their Tax Information page in the wizard.